mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### "Always-On" Transport-level Authentication and Encryption {#alwas-on}

-Although application-level mechanisms to encrypt RTP and RTCP payloads have existed since the introduction of Secure Real-time Transport Protocol (SRTP) {{?RFC3711}}, encryption of RTP and RTCP header fields and contributing sources has only been defined recently (in Cryptex {{?RFC9335}}, and both SRTP and Cryptex are optional capabilities for RTP.
+Although application-level mechanisms to encrypt RTP payloads have existed since the introduction of Secure Real-time Transport Protocol (SRTP) {{?RFC3711}}, encryption of RTP header fields and contributing sources has only been defined recently (in Cryptex {{?RFC9335}}, and both SRTP and Cryptex are optional capabilities for RTP.

 This is in sharp contrast to "always-on" transport-level encryption in the QUIC protocol, using Transport Layer Security (TLS 1.3) as described in {{?RFC9001}}.
 QUIC implementations always authenticate the entirety of each packet, and encrypt as much of each packet as is practical, even switching from "long headers", which expose more QUIC header fields needed to establish a connection, to "short headers", which only expose the absolute minimum QUIC header fields needed to identify the connection to the receiver, so that the QUIC payload is presented to the right QUIC application {{?RFC8999}}.